taroooyan/bg-wiki/NANO-MANUAL.md

 * Solder a 4-pin male header to the holes marked “audio out.”
 This means inserting the header from the backside and soldering the pins from the front face.
 * Attach a thin piece of double-sided foam tape to the black plastic jack housing, and use it to hold the jack in place on the board.
 Double-check the orientation to make sure itʼs the same as in the photo!
 * Solder the four header pins to the audio jack.
+* The audio connector might bump against a few of the OLED breakout pins on the rear of the main board; it's probably best to snip those pins off or file them down.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/v1.0r2_page13.jpg)
 ***